In order to be a client of Pro Bono Partnership of Atlanta, an organization must:

 - What’s the difference between a merger, an affiliation, and a joint venture?

-- If we generating income from a business venture, is it taxable?
+- If we generate income from a business venture, is it taxable?

 - Can our volunteers be sued?